 If you’re visiting Seattle for three or more days, I’d suggest renting a car and heading out to explore one (or all!) of the three national parks in Washington:

-- Mount Rainier, which is home to the tallest mountain in Washington state and seemingly endless dreamy alpine landscapes.
+This park is home to the tallest mountain in Washington state and seemingly endless dreamy alpine landscapes.
 This is also the closest national park to Seattle, so, if you don’t want to rent a car while you’re visiting, this will be the easiest option to get to, like on this all-day tour or this option.

-- Olympic, where you can uniquely visit a temperate rainforest, snow-capped mountain, and craggy beach, all within an hour’s drive of each other.
-While Olympic is a bit farther from the city, its moody rainforests feel a bit otherworldly and it’s well worth a visit.
+While Olympic is a bit farther from the city, its moody rainforests feel a bit otherworldly (rumor has it that it was used as a filming location for the original Star Wars) and is well worth the trek.
 From Seattle, consider joining this small group tour (which includes a ferry ride!) or this tour, which includes a hike to one of my favorite waterfalls in the park.

-- North Cascades, which has some of the most dramatic mountainscapes on the planet.
+However, if you make the drive here, you’ll be treated to some of the most dramatic mountainscapes on the planet.

 Where to stay in Seattle